lncapital/torq-cln-plugin/README.md

 A plugin for CLN to add some features to Torq with CLN nodes.
 Only use with Torq!

 Requires Torq version 2.0 (or later).
-Release in H2 2024.

 The plugin uses it's own separate gRPC server to communicate with Torq.
 Note: The separate gRPC is currently unauthenticated and unencrypted(!), so if Torq is communicating to CLN over the internet, using this plugin is highly discouraged!
 Use on local networks only.
 Also be sure that the port of the plugin's gRPC server is not open to the internet.